OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ---
-title: Create add-in commands
+title: Create add-in commands with the XML manifest
-description: Update your manifest to define add-in commands for Excel, Outlook, PowerPoint, and Word.
-Use add-in commands to create UI elements, add buttons or lists, and perform actions. ms.date: 03/13/2023 ms.localizationpriority: medium
+description: Configure an XML manifest to define add-in commands for Excel, Outlook, PowerPoint, and Word.
+Use add-in commands to create UI elements, add buttons or lists, and perform actions. ms.date: 04/04/2023 ms.localizationpriority: medium
 ---

-# Create add-in commands
+# Create add-in commands with the XML manifest

 Add-in commands provide an easy way to customize the default Office user interface (UI) with specified UI elements that perform actions.
 For an introduction to add-in commands, see [Add-in commands](../design/add-in-commands.md).